+MTSA is single-purpose, regionally accredited, anesthesia-specific, graduate degree-granting program with an innovative curriculum and state-of-the-art educational facilities and experiences.
 MTSA faculty and staff focus on you and are committed to providing an atmosphere conducive to collegial relationship building.
-The School is built upon a strong foundation embracing Christian, Seventh-day Adventist values and beliefs, academic excellence, and superb clinical skills.
+The School is built upon a strong foundation embracing Christian,

+Seventh-day Adventist values and beliefs, excellence in knowledge, and superb clinical skills.